flavian112/ethz_ddca/README.md

 Some verilog examples are located in the directory `verilog_examples`.
 To run an example, change directory to the corresponding example and run `make all` to compile and execute the testbench.
 Then run `make wave` to view the generated waveform.

 Make sure to have [Icarus Verilog (iverilog, vvp)](https://steveicarus.github.io/iverilog/) and [GTKWave](https://gtkwave.sourceforge.net) installed.

+## Labs

+Some labs are located in the directory `labs`.
+To run, proceed the same way as for the verilog examples.